marlenezw/django-mcp/README.md

-# ChatGPT Clone with MCP Server Integration
+# Django Chat App with MCP Server Integration

 🎉 **SUCCESS!
 Your advanced ChatGPT clone is now ready with MCP integration!**